Welcome Exoplanet Detectives!

 Begin your mission by watching the Introduction to Hack an Exoplanet video and then proceed to Step 1 - Analyse the data.

-Once you’ve completed TOI-560c, you can submit your project to receive a participation certificate, or compete for the Best Project Prize!
+Once you’ve completed TOI-560c, you can submit your project to receive a participation certificate!
 Submit you project here.

 Start your investigation!